oscarryz/yzc/issues.md

 ## Change Boc type to expression

 ## Handle Array of Dictionaries

-## Consider simplifying  Boc > BlockBody

-Currently, a Boc has a BlockBody which is a list of expressios and statments, but probably a boc could be a list of expressions and statements itself
-Do we need both?

-## Does a Boc need a name?

-The name is always the variable to which it gets assigned, so probably is not needed

 ## Simplify Array type or types for that matter